nyx-project/vyhub-documentation/docs/game/gmod.md

 VyHub group names can be mapped to in-game groups at the `Advanced Properties` tab in the group settings.

+## Rewards
+For Garry's Mod, two types of rewards are supported:

+- `COMMAND`: Executes a console command on the server
+- `SCRIPT`: Executeds a Lua script on the server

+### Available replacements
+The following string replacements are available for both types of rewards:

+- `%user_id%`: The VyHub user id
+- `%nick%`: The players in-game nickname
+- `%steamid64%`: The players steamid64
+- `%steamid32%`: The players steamid32
+- `%uniqueid%`: The players uniqueid
+- `%applied_packet_id%`: The id of the applied packet

+For the `SCRIPT` reward, the player object is available in the script as `PLAYER`.

 ## Troubleshooting

 ### Broken Bans/Unbans